Services

 More About:

-For private pay clients or people looking to use Out-of-Network benefits, my standard session rate is $160, and I am happy to provide monthly superbills to assist you in seeking reimbursement from your insurance company.
-Click here for information about your rights to a Good Faith Estimate under the No Surprises Act.
+For private pay clients or people looking to use Out-Of-Network benefits, my standard session rate is $160, and I am happy to provide monthly superbills to assist you in seeking reimbursement from your insurance company.
+OON and private pay clients, please see below in this page for information about your rights to a Good Faith Estimate under the No Surprises Act.

-I apologize for the inconvenience of not being directly in-network with insurance companies, I know how necessary and how hard it is to find in-network therapists, and I adamently wish it were not this way.
-This recent Pro-Publica article shares important information about why paneling with insurance companies is so difficult on the therapist end, and why patient care suffers as a result.
-I encourage you to share it with your state and federal representatives to advocate for better regulations and oversight (and better systems).
+I apologize for the inconvenience not being in-network with more insurance companies; I know how necessary and how hard it is to find in-network therapists, and I adamantly wish it were not this way.
+This recent Pro-Publica article shares important information about why paneling with insurance companies is so difficult and often exploitative on the therapist end, and why patient care suffers as a result.
+I encourage you to share it with your state and federal representatives to advocate for better regulations and oversight (and better systems) to ensure better access to mental health care and fair treatment for mental health providers.
 (And while you're at it, register to vote and/or make sure your registration is up to date!)

 • EMDR stands for Eye Movement Desensitizing and Reprocessing, which is a long way of saying that it uses bilateral stimulation (visual, tactile, or auditory) to help process and integrate memories and memory states that are causing distress and suffering (also a long description).
 EMDR Therapy offers a powerful therapeutic approach that centers our innate healing capacities and transforms how our memories are experienced from the inside out.
 One of the things that I most appreciate about EMDR is its standpoint that the brain has a natural healing mechanism, the Adaptive Information Processing system (AIP), much in the same way that the skin and other organs typically have their own healing mechanisms, such as ability to form a scab and heal a wound.
 Trauma is understood as any experience that overwhelms this system, thus derailing the brain's capacity to integrate the experience.
 EMDR therapy helps to support the AIP in getting back to running smoothly, so that the brain's healing mechanism can do what it does best - foster healing.
 It sounds weird, it looks a bit weird, but it can work wonders, and has the research to support it.